EDIorg/data-package-best-practices/about_this_site.md

 It is based on the _sample_ from  https://bookdown.org/yihui/rmarkdown/bookdown-start.html

-## Guidelines and requirmements
-- Each Rmd file contains one and only one chapter, and a chapter is defined by the first-level heading `#`.
+### TinyTeX
-- To compile the PDF, you need XeLaTeX.
+To compile the PDF, you need XeLaTeX.
 Install TinyTeX (which includes XeLaTeX): <https://yihui.name/tinytex/>.

-- site is served from the docs directory as gh-pages.
+## Guidelines
+- Chapters are defined by the the presence of first-level heading `#`.
+- Each Rmd or md file contains one chapter
+- the search function (in header) only works once files are on a server. it searches both text and code blocks.

 ## Steps (details TBD)
-1. edit markdown
+1. edit markdown (tbd: in a fork-PR? branch?)
-1. review in master branch, e.g. by BP committee or other
+1. review, e.g. by BP committee or other, accept changes
 1. build book(s) - output sent to docs
+  1. TBD: single script.
-1. add-commit-push (docs)
+1. add-commit-push (originals and docs)
+1. TBD: need guidelines for when a PDF is warranted (fixed doc was requested for EML section, maybe others)

 ## Other stuff you might need. also notes. some to be dropped
-- how to pandoc
+- how to pandoc ?
 - how to handle citations with bib
 - how to handle the left menu
   - within books